MetOffice/dagrunner/README.md

 ## Installation

-The package is pip installable.
+The package is [pip](https://pip.pypa.io/en/stable/) installable.
 Note that dependencies are expected to be installed via conda (at this time).
 ```
 pip install .
 ```

-or to specify a custom path for the installation of scripts:

 (uninstall: `pip uninstall dagrunner`)

-This will make a script available to the PATH: `dagrunner-execute-graph`
+This will also make an executable script available to the PATH: `dagrunner-execute-graph`

-## Example execution of a networkx graph via `dagrunner-execute-graph`
+## Execution of a networkx graph using `dagrunner-execute-graph` script

 ```
 usage: dagrunner-execute-graph [-h] [--scheduler SCHEDULER] [--num-workers NUM_WORKERS] [--profiler-filepath PROFILER_FILEPATH] [--dry-run] [--verbose] networkx-graph